junduck/opflow/docs/dependency_map.md

 # Dependency Map

-The `dependency_map` class provides a compact, high-performance data structure for maintaining dependencies between nodes in a directed acyclic graph (DAG).
+The `flat_graph` class provides a compact, high-performance data structure for maintaining dependencies between nodes in a directed acyclic graph (DAG).
 It's designed specifically for scenarios where nodes must be processed in topological order.

 ## Design Principles